jrg94/lisp-interpreter/DESIGN.md

 ## Classes

-The core of the design is broken up into 5 classes.
+The core of the design is broken up into 6 classes.

 1. The interpreter
 2. Integer Atoms
 3. Non-Atoms
 4. Symbolic Atoms
 5. The Lisp Syntax Exception
+6. The Lisp Evaluation Exception

-In addition, there is an S-Expression interface which each of the atom classes inherits.
-However, the interface provides no functionality beyond classification.
+In addition, there is an S-Expression abstract class which each s-expression class extends.

+All built-in structures are implemented via enums:

+1. Logic (T, NIL)
+2. Special Forms (QUOTE, COND, DEFUN)
+3. Primitives (EQ, NULL, PLUS, etc.)

+Each enum inherits an atom mapping interface which forces them to provide themselves as a Symbolic atom for comparisons.

+In total, there are 10 Java files which make up the entirety of the Lisp Interpreter.

 ## Structure